-Once the Survey forms are returned to the Structural Business Statistics Section, they are scrutinised and are categorised (completed/blank/gone away) in batches for scanning and verifying using teleforms scanning software.
-The scanned data are transferred to the CSO's Data Management System (DMS), where it can be viewed and amended as required.
+The 2012-2014 survey was only available for completion on the CSO website as an e-form.
+This data is captured by the CSO's Data Management System (DMS), where it can be viewed and amended as required.
 SAS programs are used for the transfers and management of the survey.